amazingandyyy/leptin/readme.md

     </a>
 </p>

-> This is a continuing project based on [blockchain-in-node](https://github.com/amazingandyyy/blockchain-in-node/)
+> This is a continuing project based on [blockchain-in-node](https://github.com/amazingandyyy/blockchain-in-node/).
-> Crypto = Blockchain + Transaction + Cryptography

 ## Why another repo?